New York Surgical Staples Injury Attorney

 You may be entitled to compensation for Ethicon stapler injuries

-If you believe that you or someone in your family has undergone procedures involving the use of the Ethicon staplers (including the Proximate HCS Hemorrhoidal Circular Stapler, the Proximate PPH Hemorrhoidal Circular Stapler, and the TRANSTAR Circular Stapler) and experienced the symptoms described here or other adverse health effects from the use of the Ethicon staplers, please contact New York personal injury lawyer Leandros A. Vrionedes for a confidential consultation with a skilled and knowledgeable attorney in the field of personal injury and pharmaceutical products liability.
+If you believe that you or someone in your family has undergone procedures involving the use of the Ethicon staplers (including the Proximate HCS Hemorrhoidal Circular Stapler, the Proximate PPH Hemorrhoidal Circular Stapler, and the TRANSTAR Circular Stapler) and experienced the symptoms described here or other adverse health effects from the use of the Ethicon staplers, please contact New York surgical staples injury attorney Leandros A. Vrionedes for a confidential consultation with a skilled and knowledgeable attorney in the field of personal injury and pharmaceutical products liability.